Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

 Notice that, even when $F$ fixes the central fiber, {\it we do not ask it to respect the markings}.

-In the same way, we define {\it automorphisms} of $K$ as isomorphisms of some open neighborhood of $0$ in the analytic space $K$ generally fixing $0$ (and thus as restrictions to $K$ of local isomorphisms of $W$ at $0$); and {\it automorphisms} of $\Cal K$ as local isomorphisms of $\Cal K$ descending as automorphisms of $K$.
+In the same way, we define {\it automorphisms} of $K$ as isomorphisms of some open neighborhood of $0$ in the analytic space $K$ (and not $K^{\text{red}}$ this time) generally fixing $0$ (and thus as restrictions to $K$ of local isomorphisms of $W$ at $0$); and {\it automorphisms} of $\Cal K$ as local isomorphisms of $\Cal K$ descending as automorphisms of $K$.
 Finally, all these definitions apply with trivial changes to other deformation families of $X$ than the Kuranishi family.

 \remark{Remark} In the definition of a diffeomorphism (and an automorphism) of $K$, we consider $K$ as an analytic space of a $\Bbb C$-vector space, and not as a set of complex operators.
 This explains why a diffeomorphism of $K$ may not lift to a diffeomorphism of $\Cal K$.
 This lifting problem is very close to the local isomorphism problem.
 Indeed, we will give a criterion for lifting an automorphism of $K$ in Corollary 4, as a consequence of the criterion to have the local isomorphism property.
-And we also give in Lemma 5 an example of an automorphism of $K$ which does not lift. \endremark
+And we also give in Lemma 6 an example of an automorphism of $K$ which does not lift. \endremark

 In the second part of this Section, we deal with the problem of extending a diffeomorphism (respectively an automorphism) of the central fiber $K_0$ to a diffeomorphism (respectively an automorphism) of $\Cal K$.
 Let us make first the following trivial remark.
 Let $\phi$ be an automorphism of $X$.
 Via the marking of $\Cal K$, we consider it as an automorphism of $K_0$.
-The family $(\Cal K, K)$ with the new identification $\phi \circ i$ is a new versal family for $X$, hence there exists an automorphism $\Phi$ of $\Cal K$ fixing $0$ and extending $\phi$.
+The family $(\Cal K, K)$ with the new identification $\phi \circ i$ is a new versal family for $X$, hence, by unicity, there exists an automorphism $\Phi$ of $\Cal K$ fixing $0$ and extending $\phi$.

 The two following Lemmas are trivial but of fundamental importance for the sequel.
 Part (i) of the first one is even weaker than the previous statement but it has the advantage to admit slight generalizations stated in Lemma 2 and Proposition 1.